charneykaye/encode-fmp4-demo/README.md

 The objective is to build an **.m4s** fragment comprising the box types `SegmentTypeBox`, `SegmentIndexBox`, and `MovieFragmentBox`.
 As For reference, I have used *mp4parser* to inspect an **.m4s** fragment that was generated via `ffmpeg -f hls`.
 This specification is available [here as a .yaml file](src/test/resources/test5-128k-151304042-ffmpeg.yaml)

 My implementation creates an MP4 without error.
-But when I try to use IsoFile to read it back, I see:
+But, when the unit test attempts to read the file that the ChunkMp4Builder just wrote to a temp folder:

 ```
 java.lang.RuntimeException: A cast to int has gone wrong.
 Please contact the mp4parser discussion group (3724673092)